 If you have longed to try making homemade gluten free bread, I have a really simple recipe you will love!
-This gluten free bread machine bread is light and fluffy and has the perfect texture for sandwiches.
+This gluten free bread machine recipe makes bread that is light and fluffy and has the perfect texture for sandwiches.
 If you don’t have a bread machine, don’t worry because I include oven-baking instructions too!
+This homemade bread is also dairy-free, and I include a vegan option.

-This is the best gluten free bread machine bread you will try!
+This is the best gluten free bread machine recipe you will try!
 It is soft, and it sort of tastes like Wonder Bread.
-Do you remember Wonder Bread from way back before going gluten free?
+Do you remember Wonder Bread from a long time before going gluten-free?
 That bread was my favorite growing up.
-I didn’t know gluten was like poison to my body at that point in my life.
+It made great sandwiches.
+Since going gluten-free, it has been a huge challenge to find gluten-free bread that both tasted good and held up to being used for a sandwich.

 Allergen Information:

-This homemade bread machine bread recipe is gluten-free, dairy-free, nut-free, and soy-free.
+This homemade bread machine recipe is gluten-free, dairy-free, nut-free, oat-free, and soy-free.
 As mentioned below in the Reader Rave, you can make this bread egg-free using the Just Egg brand egg replacer.
-Make it gum-free using my DIY Gluten-Free Flour Blend.
+You can also make this bread machine bread gum-free using my DIY Gluten-Free Flour Blend.

-Why I love this gluten free bread machine bread recipe:
+Why I love this gluten free bread machine recipe:

-1. I love this new bread recipe because it boils down to control.
+- I love this new gluten free bread maker recipe because it boils down to control.
 I can control the ingredients that go into this recipe with sorghum flour, and I realize that baking gluten free bread isn’t that hard.

-2. It is gluten free, dairy-free, soy-free, and corn-free!
+- It is gluten free, dairy-free, soy-free, oat-free, nut-free, and corn-free!
 You can also use Just Egg to make this recipe egg-free.

-3. My secret to making the gluten free bread flour mix is to use more starch than usual.
+- My secret to making the gluten free bread flour mix fluffy is to use more starch than usual.
 It keeps the bread fluffy and light.
 If you have been looking for that perfect sandwich bread, this is it!

 If you love sourdough, my loaf-style gluten free sourdough bread is really good too!
 If you want something sweeter, this gluten free lemon poppy seed bread is delicious.